-A natural disaster of any kind can drastically change your life and the unprecedented blaze racing through Northern California is no exception.
+A natural disaster of any kind can drastically change your life, and the unprecedented blazes racing through Northern California are no exception.

-Thousands of businesses and homes have been damaged or destroyed while the wildfires continue to cause incomprehensible devastation to the region.
+Hundreds of structures have been damaged or destroyed while the wildfires continue to cause incomprehensible devastation to the region.

 The road to recovery will be long and difficult, but if you or your loved ones have been impacted by a fire, know that there are relief organizations, lawyers, and other counselors here to help you along the way.

-We asked these seasoned attorneys what steps you should take if you’ve been affected by the fire.
+We asked these seasoned attorneys what steps you should take if you’ve been affected by the recent fires.

-Rocket Lawyer: There are a lot of people who have been displaced by the Napa fires.
+There are a lot of people who have been displaced by the recent fires.
 Many are overwhelmed about what they should do.
 What should be the first steps someone takes once they are safe?

 Mario: You don’t want to discount what you have, telling yourself, “I don’t want to make a claim for this or that item” because that is not how the insurance company will look at it.
 Their view is whether or not it’s covered and what the dollar amount is.

 What damages are you able to claim if you are a victim of a fire?

 Martin: That is a complex question.
 There are a variety of different damages, but working from what I believe are the larger damages to the small: Of course, loss of life, injuries, and property damage.